 Technically "Ranked Choice Voting" or RCV is an umbrella term for any number of ranked ballot voting methods, however in practice RCV is Instant Runoff Voting, the method discussed below.

 The U.S. Supreme Court has found unequivocally that 'One Person, One Vote' requires that "each vote be given as much weight as any other vote."
 Put simply, our very notion of democracy requires that the voters and the candidates are on an even playing field in every election, and every proposed reform should be scrutinized through this lens.

-- STAR Voting provides equality to voters.
-STAR Voting passes the test of balance.
-This tells us definitively that a voting system provides an equally weighted vote to all the voters.
+STAR Voting provides equality to voters.
+In STAR Voting voters are able to weigh in on as many candidates as they want, at any level they want, and all that data is counted.
+This is the key to passing the test of balance and the Equality Criterion.
+Moreover, not matter who the finalists end up being, the STAR Voting runoff ensures that your full vote goes to the finalist you prefer.
+The runoff is the key to ensuring that a voting system gives you an equally weighted vote, whether your favorite can win or not.
 With STAR Voting, every possible vote in both the scoring and automatic runoff stages has an equal, and opposite vote that could be cast.
-All voters' scores and preferences are counted.
 In order for a voting method to not split the vote, it needs to pass the test of balance.

 Does the voting method eliminate vote splitting and spoilers?